qwertja/SNeRV/README.md

 # SNeRV

-The codes will be realised after the paper is published.
+The codes will be released after publication of the paper.